Tankless Buying Guide: What You Need

 - Pre heated water flows into the primary heat exchanger

-- Unit senses outgoing temperature and adjusts the flame
+- Unit senses outgoing temperature and calibrates the flame

-- Heated water moves to the buffer tank
+- Heated water then continues to the buffer tank

-- Desired hot water amount is delivered to the faucet
+- Correct hot water flow is sent to the faucet